abhishek-92a/Lending_Club/README.md

 - Python 3.0
 - NumPy
 - Pandas
-- Matplot lib and seaborn
+- Matplot lib and seaborn for visualization

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

-## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...

-## Contact
-Created by Abhishek Ayyagari - feel free to contact me!

 <!-- Optional -->